arodriguezbonmati/Practica-TPRA/README.md

 # Improving ecommerce platform.
-Improved the first project which consisted on creating an ecommerce platform with Java.
+Improved the second project which consisted on creating an ecommerce platform with Java.

 # How to start:

-+ When you run the project you are required a username and a password to enter the shop.
-Username=qwerty Password=qwerty1234.
+When you run the project you are required a username an email and a password:

++ Username: Alvaro
++ Email: alvaro@gmail.com
++ Password: qwerty

 # Main menu